Believing Your Dreams Into Reality

 I was not.
 I could never remember my dreams and had little interest in doing so.
 Then I started attending the Wingsong Tuesday Night Dreamshop and Giggling Fit because everyone told me it was so much fun.
 Now I remember maybe one to three dreams a week; and, as I related earlier (the "Opal Dream" and the "Smoldering Car Dream"), some of them seem to be important.

-always; so just start expecting to remember your dreams; and soon you
+manifests always; so just start expecting to remember your dreams;

-will (I'11 send some of mine to you for a dollar apiece until that happens
+and soon you will (I'11 send some of mine to you for a dollar apiece

 Simply keep a notebook by the bed to make it easy to record your dreams as soon as you wake up (they tend to vanish rather quickly if you don't).
 Then, as you are dropping off to sleep, use the techniques described in the "Manifesting" chapter to manifest remembering your dreams.
 If you wake up in the middle of the night, record whatever you remember, assure as many of the other people in your bed as you've awakened that everything is all right, and then go back to sleep.